-Driven by connected consumers and a growing trust in technology, 58% of Millennials say they prefer ads from their favourite online personality over generic, branded content – so, whether or not influencer marketing appeals to you, there’s certainly merit to exploring the idea for many businesses.
+Driven by connected consumers and a growing trust in technology, 58% of Millennials say they prefer ads from their favorite online personality over generic, branded content – so, whether or not influencer marketing appeals to you, there’s certainly merit to exploring the idea for many businesses.

 How do we determine influence?

-The idea of harnessing influence as a currency isn’t new, but in the same breath a lot of marketers don’t intricately understand how it all works.
-In fact, both influencers and brand-owners alike take a myopic view to deciding what influence actually looks like.
+The idea of harnessing influence as a currency isn’t new, but in the same breath, a lot of marketers don’t intricately understand how it all works.
+In fact, both influencers and brand-owners alike take a myopic view to decide what influence actually looks like.
 Until now, it’s been determined by a handful of key metrics that show perceived interest and engagement: followers, likes, comments, shares, increased online traffic, etc. help build credibility for online celebrities and demonstrate value for brand custodians that need budget approval.

 The dawn of like-less Instagram

 Because of this, many were left surprised at the May F8 conference when Facebook announced their plans to test a ‘like-less’ Instagram, where users and brands alike would no longer be able to get their dopamine hit off the sometimes hundreds and thousands, sometimes millions of clear-to-see interactions.
 And, of course, mild panic ensued.